UAlbertaALTLab/morphodict/docs/dictionary-data.md

     immediately after the corresponding lemma entry, and related `formOf` entries sorted together by `head`.

-    Compare strings using NFD unicode normalization so that accented and non-accented characters sort near each other.
+    Compare strings using [NFD unicode normalization][NFD] so that accented and non-accented characters sort near each other.

   - Explicitly sort the *keys* of the emitted JSON objects.
 Otherwise the JSON object keys can be emitted in random or insertion order, creating